epimorphics/ukhpi/README.md

 #### Updating geographies

-Many years, the boundaries of UK local authorities change.
-Sometimes mutliple adjacent authorities merge to for a new unitary authority, or sometimes a unitary authority is split off from an existing LA (e.g. City of Plymouth).
-In this case, we need to update two data sources with the application, and coordinate this change with HMLR (and, by extension, ONS)
+Over many years, the boundaries of UK local authorities (LA) change.
+Sometimes multiple adjacent authorities merge to for a new unitary authority, or sometimes a unitary authority is split off from an existing LA (e.g. City of Plymouth).

+In this case, we need to update two data sources with the application, and coordinate this change with HMLR (and, by extension, ONS).

 In 2020, we updated the app due to various changes in LA boundaries, including the creation of the Bournemouth, Christchurch and Poole UA.
-The timeline of these changes was fairly typical, so I'm documenting it here for future
+The timeline of these changes was fairly typical, so we've documented it here for future
 reference:

-- April 2019: new boundaries go into effect
+- April 2019: new boundaries go into effect.
-- Feb 2020: ONS perform their (single) yearly update of location tables
+- Feb 2020: ONS perform their (single) yearly update of location tables.
-- March 2020: HMLR provided Epimorphics with a collection of test data, including the new regions table, as Turtle (`.ttl`) files
+- March 2020: HMLR provided Epimorphics with a collection of test data, including the new regions table, as Turtle (`.ttl`) files.
-- March 2020: we loaded the test data into a dev server, in order to re-run the `rails ukhpi:locations` task.
-This updates the cached Ruby and Javascript locations tables, to save the application having to query the API every time a location is referred to
+- March 2020: we loaded the test data into a dev server, in order to re-run the [`rails ukhpi:locations` task](#rails-script-tasks).
+This updates the cached Ruby and Javascript locations tables, to save the application having to query the API every time a location is referred to.
 - In order to update the map UI in UKHPI, we need to regenerate the `ONS-Geographies` GeoJSON file.
-[Alex](mailto:alex.coley@epimorphics.com) has an FME script on his system that automates this.
-The basic process is: find and download the relevant shapefile from the ONS geographies portal, then run the script to convert the shapefile GeoJSON, simplifying the outlines along the way.
+[Alex](mailto:alex.coley@epimorphics.com) has a Feature Migration Engine (FME) script on his system that automates this.

   We need to simplify the outlines, because otherwise the generated GeoJSON file is enormous.
 Doing the simplification in FME means that there are no gaps between adjacent authorities as the outlines are compressed.
+The basic process
+  is:

+    1. Find and download the relevant shapefile from the ONS geographies portal.
+    2. Run the FME script to convert the shapefile GeoJSON, simplifying the outlines along the way.
-Once the initial GeoJSON file is produced, there is a simple shellscript to regularise the property names in the GeoJSON.
-See `bin/ons-geojson-cleanup`.
+    3. Once the initial GeoJSON file is produced, there is a simple shellscript to regularise the property names in the GeoJSON, see `bin/ons-geojson-cleanup`.

   The core issue is that the application code expects the GSS code for a location to be `code` and the location name to be `name`.
 In the ONS shapefile, the GSS code can be, for example, `rgn18cd` and the name `rgn18nm`.

-Rather than have the code adapt to these (I'm assuming they may change each year), it was easier to have a data-cleansing task.
+  Rather than have the code adapt to these, assuming they may change each year, it was easier to have a data-cleansing task.
 It could have been a rake task, but there are some Linux command utilities that do the job very easily.
 The code will need to be changed to reference the new GeoJSON file, i.e.
   `app/javascript/data/ONS-Geographies-$YEAR.json`.

-- Finally, the application is published on `dev` for the Plymouth team to test.
+- Finally, the application is published on
+  <https://hmlr-dev-pres.epimorphics.net/app/ukhpi/> for the Plymouth team to
+  test.